UBehrmann/DAI_practical_work_2/protocol.md

 ### CONNECT

 Asks the server to connect the client.
+The client must provide a name and a password.

 #### request